whonore/aoc-move/aoc22/README.md

 Used to initialize the ad-hoc hash map, but ended up not needing it.
 Decided to keep it anyway because I'd already proved the spec and it may be useful later.

+#### Other

+Fixed the slow compilation times by loading the inputs from storage instead of constants.
+The scripts in `inputs/` (e.g., `d01.py`) read `$DAY.in`, parse it into a Move-appropriate data type, and serialize it as `$DAY.bcs`.
+Serialization works by just creating a temporary Move script that uses `bcs::to_bytes()` and `debug::print()`.
+Move seems to be able to deserialize BCS from storage much faster than it can load a constant, at least for large vectors.